 Emma is a Senior Tutor at ULaw’s Sheffield Campus and teaches Introduction to Professional Practice and Business on the LPC.
 She graduated with an LLB (Hons) from Newcastle University and studied the LPC at Sheffield.
 Emma practiced as a solicitor in private practice working at firms in both Leeds and Sheffield specialising in company and commercial law with a particular emphasis on mergers and acquisitions.
 Emma is a member of the Law Society and has a Postgraduate Certificate in Learning & Teaching.
 She is also a Fellow of the Higher Education Academy.

 Sarah is a Senior Tutor at ULaw’s Sheffield Campus.
 After graduating with an LLB (Hons) from the University of Hull, she studied for the Law Society’s Solicitors’ Final Examination at ULaw’s Chester Campus.
 She trained and qualified as a solicitor in Sheffield and worked in both Residential and Commercial Property.
-Sarah taught on the LPC and GDL at the University of Sheffield from 2003 until transferring to ULaw in 2020 and now teaches Real Estate and Introduction to Professional Practice on the LPC and Public Law on the GDL.
+Sarah taught on the LPC and GDL at the University of Sheffield from 2003 until transferring to ULaw in 2020 and has experience teaching a wide range of subjects including Real Estate, Advance Real Estate and Introduction to Professional Practice on the LPC, Public Law and Land Law on the GDL.
+Sarah has a Postgraduate Certificate in Learning & Teaching and is also a Fellow of the Higher Education Academy.
+Sarah is also the Sheffield Year Head for the GDL & PgDL/MA Conversion Programmes.

 Rebecca heads up the Pro Bono Department at ULaw’s Sheffield Campus.
 She is one of our Legal Advice Clinic solicitors and acts as a mentor to students, as well as coordinating the vast array of Pro Bono projects that we offer at ULaw in Sheffield and Leeds.
 During her legal career, Rebecca has worked in private practice at International (DAC Beachcroft LLP), National (Irwin Mitchell LLP) and Niche (FTA Law Limited) law firms advising on both contentious and non-contentious employment matters.
 Rebecca has advised on all manner of policies and procedures, as well as on Employment Tribunal claims including unfair and constructive dismissals, redundancies, discrimination, and whistleblowing.
 Rebecca also teaches the Employment Law elective on the LPC.
 She is undertaking the final stages of her Postgraduate Certificate in Learning & Teaching and is an Associate Fellow of the Higher Education Academy.